Intersection Bounds: Estimation and Inference: Motivating Examples and Informal Overview of Results

-Similar analysis to that of \cite{Manski:94} and \cite{Manski/Pepper:00} can be applied generally to inference on distributions whose observations are censored due to selection. \ Such an approach is employed by \cite {Blundell/Gosling/Ichimura/Meghir:07} to study changes in male and female wages, while accounting for the censoring of the wage distribution incurred by selection into employment. \ The starting point of their analysis is that the cumulative distribution of wages at any point $w$, conditional on covariates $x$ must satisfy the worst case bounds
+Similar analysis applies to inference on distributions whose observations are censored due to selection. \ This approach is used by \cite{Blundell/Gosling/Ichimura/Meghir:07} to study changes in male and female wages. \ The starting point of their analysis is that the cumulative distribution $F(w|x,v)$ of wages $W$ at any point $w$, conditional on observables $(X,V)=(x,v)$ must satisfy the worst case bounds